Prince Maximilian of Baden: In office

 Although Max had serious reservations about the conditions under which the OHL was willing to conduct negotiations and tried to interpret Wilson's Fourteen Points in a way most favourable to the German position, he accepted the charge.
-He appointed a government that for the first time included representatives of the largest party in the Reichstag, the Social Democratic Party of Germany, as state secretaries: Philipp Scheidemann and Gustav Bauer.
+He appointed a government that for the first time included representatives of the largest party in the Reichstag, the Social Democratic Party of Germany, as state secretaries (equivalent to ministers in other monarchies): Philipp Scheidemann and Gustav Bauer.
 This was following up on an idea of Ludendorff's and former Foreign Secretary Paul von Hintze's (as the representative of the Hertling cabinet) who had agreed on 29 September that the request for an armistice must not come from the old regime, but from one based on the majority parties.
 The official reason for appointing a government based on a parliamentary majority was to make it harder for the American president to refuse a peace offer.
 The need to convince Wilson was also the driving factor behind the move towards "parliamentarisation" that was to make the Chancellor and his government answerable to the Reichstag, as they had not been under the Empire so far.
 Ludendorff, however, was more interested in shifting the blame for the lost war to the politicians and to the Reichstag parties.

 The Allies were cautious, distrusting Max as a member of a ruling family of Germany.
 These doubts were intensified by the publication of a personal letter Max had written to Prince Alexander zu Hohenlohe-Schillingsfürst in early 1918, in which he had expressed criticism of "parliamentarisation" and his opposition to the Friedensresolution of the Reichstag of July 1917, when a majority had demanded a negotiated peace rather than a peace by victory.
 President Wilson reacted with reserve to the German initiative and took his time to agree to the request for an armistice, sending three diplomatic notes between 8 October and 23 October 1918.
 When Ludendorff changed his mind about the armistice and suddenly advocated continued fighting, Max opposed him in a cabinet meeting on 17 October 1918.
 On 24 October, Ludendorff issued an army order that called Wilson's third note "unacceptable" and called on the troops to fight on.
 On 25 October, Hindenburg and Ludendorff then ignored explicit instructions by the Chancellor and travelled to Berlin.
 Max asked for Ludendorff to be dismissed; Wilhelm II agreed.
 On 26 October, the emperor told Ludendorff that he had lost his trust.
 Ludendorff offered his resignation and Wilhelm II accepted.